ArhanChaudhary/qter/README.md

 <img src="media/State Zero.png" width="275" alt="A solved Rubik's cube"/>

-The fundamental unit of computation in qter is an _algorithm_, or a sequence of moves to apply to the cube.
+The fundamental unit of computation in Qter is an _algorithm_, or a sequence of moves to apply to the cube.
 Let's see what happens if we apply the simplest algorithm, just turning the top face, and see what this buys us:

 <img src="media/State One.png" width="275" alt="A Rubik's cube after performing U"/>